Q: What is prevalence and how is it different from incidence?

 Q: Why is this information important?
 And what does it mean for people affected by MS and the work of the National MS Society?

 A: Having this scientifically sound prevalence estimate will facilitate a better understanding of the needs of people with MS and the economic burdens imposed by the disease on families and society.
 It will be a starting point for researchers to understand if MS is increasing, or if there are MS geographic clusters that hold clues to factors that trigger MS. These data will also help ensure that the National MS Society is able to connect to and support all people affected by MS.

 Q: Does this mean more people are getting MS than before?

 A. We don’t know.
 Since solid information on the number of people being diagnosed with MS has not been available, it has been difficult to tell whether more people are getting MS or if the total number is just a reflection of overall population growth, better diagnostic procedures, the availability of disease modifying drugs, or other changes in the MS landscape.
 Going forward, this should become easier.
 Outside of the U.S., some studies have reported increases in the incidence of MS. More work is needed to understand all the factors that led to this increase.

 Q: What was the process to reach this new number and why has it taken so long to get an updated prevalence number of people living with MS in the U.S.?

 A: After an examination of what it would take to identify a scientifically sound estimate, the Society funded the work and established a work group of experts across the fields of epidemiology, statistics and health care.
 This group labored for nearly four years to develop and implement a plan for estimating prevalence as rigorously as possible given the sources of information available.
 They obtained the proper mix of administrative datasets, developed and validated a formula to identify people with MS then applied it, and the findings were published in a peer-reviewed journal.

-Q: Will this change the global number?
+Q: Did this change the global number?